 The underlying thrust of this paper is that women who have a history of victimization may engage in crime because that victimization drives them to do so (as the author(s) says “either through mental distress or lack of choice”), and as a result they do not take responsibility for their actions.
 The author(s) write “While the chronic offenders saw their nuclear families as the reason for their having embarked on their criminal lives, the adult offenders reported that they had committed their offenses because of their spouses or partners.”
 Regarding the first part of the sentence, I could not find qualitative data to back up the assertion that chronic offenders articulated how victimization led to their criminal lives (and as a result did not take full responsibility for their behavior).

-Authors answer: The underlying thrust of this paper is that female offenders take partially or full responsibility for their criminal acts regardless of been victimize or not.
-We hope that after rewriting the results this point of view is much more evident.
+The underlying thrust of this paper is that female offenders take partial or full responsibility for their criminal acts regardless of whether or not they had been victimized.
+We hope that after rewriting the Results section, this position is much clearer.

 Comment 7: